subscan-explorer/subscan-multisig-react/README.md

   </p>

   <p align="left">
-    2. In the multi-sig account details, click "Settings" to perform operations such as "Rename" and "Delete".
+    2. In the multi-sig account details, you can either edit the wallet name or delete the wallet by click the correspond icon.
   </p>

   <p align="center">